-Airlines and airports must be putting steps in place to look after the wellbeing of every employee as well as every traveller.
-Protective screens at check-in desks, personal protective equipment, and clear policies outlining what to do if you, a colleague or a passenger displays symptoms will all be important.
+Airlines and airports must be putting steps in place to look after the wellbeing of every employee as well as every traveler.
+Protective screens at check-in desks, personal protective equipment, and clear policies outlining what to do if you, a colleague, or a passenger display symptoms will all be important.
 These cannot be short-term measures; many of them will become ingrained in order to protect the health and wellbeing of employees in the longer term.

 One step forward, two steps back?

 Up until now, the aviation industry was recording a steady growth in passenger numbers and the outlook had been overwhelmingly positive.
 ACI World had originally forecast that passenger traffic worldwide would reach 9.5 billion this year, but now expects 3.6 billion fewer passengers.
 Indeed, ACI predicts that it may take a year to 18 months to reach anywhere near pre-crisis traffic levels, and the industry may not record pre-COVID-19 traffic volumes again before the end of 2021.

 But at the same time, it is important to remember that while this crisis has put immediate growth ambitions on hold, we shouldn’t accept it as being a “one step forward, two steps back” scenario.
 Perhaps it poses a real opportunity for meaningful innovation and transformation to be accelerated.

 Traditionally, the industry has struggled under the weight of day-to-day operations.
 As those have now been scaled back significantly, there is a window here to reimagine what airlines, airports and their partners can deliver, and how they can operate, taking into account the momentum of collaboration across departments and between stakeholders that this crisis has created.